 Project managing and bringing in other people

 Businesses I work with usually have their own in-house resources, such as design, SEO, marketers, so I’m often coming in on a project basis either to add extra capacity, or to manage the project for them.
 That means that I can work both in-situ, where agreed, and remotely.
 Usually I will work as the project manager.
 If you haven’t got those resources then don’t worry, I can bring in additional resources such as designers, photographers, and specialist writers too.

 I don’t try to be too clever

-I was once a business editor for the Eastern Daily Press, so my journalistic and publishing and publishing background means I keep things simple.
+I was once a business editor for the Eastern Daily Press, so my journalistic and publishing background means I keep things simple.
 I’ve even tried to sum it up on the back of my business card.
 That said, turning blank sheets of paper into must-read published articles is what I’m really about.

 So, I try and keep things nice and clear – not black and white, because life is more subtle than that, but at least straightforward and jargon-free.